The majority of prostate cancers are hormone-sensitive, which means male hormones (androgens) such as testosterone fuel growth of the cancer.

 - Weight gain

 - Increased risk of heart attacks, diabetes and high blood pressure (hypertension)

-If you are treated with hormone therapy and have side effects, be sure to mention them to your doctors.
+If you are treated with hormone therapy for prostate cancer and have side effects, be sure to mention them to your doctors.
 Many of these side effects can be treated successfully.